lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 .. image::  prop-settings.png

 To change what your printer changes on errors or is enabled and banners use the :guilabel:`Policies` tab.
 To disable the printer uncheck the :guilabel:`Enabled` checkbox.
 To have the printer not accept jobs uncheck the :guilabel:`Accepting jobs` checkbox.
 To not share your printer uncheck the :guilabel:`Shared` checkbox.
 To change what to do when your printer encounters an error change the :guilabel:`Error Policy` drop down menu.
-To have a banner before you start priinging use the :guilabel:`Starting Banner` drop down.
+To have a banner before you start printing use the :guilabel:`Starting Banner` drop down.
 To have a banner ending what you print use the :guilabel:`Ending Banner` drop down.

 .. image:: prop-policies.png